 The big national crime syndicate has moved into town, partnering up with local crime boss Nick Scanlon.
 There are only two problems: First, Nick is the violent type, preferring to do things the old-fashioned way instead of using the syndicate's more genteel methods.
 The second problem is McQuigg, the only honest police captain on the force, and his loyal patrolman, Johnson.
 Together, they take on the violent Nick and try to foil the syndicate's plans to elect Welch, the crooked prosecutor running for a crooked judgeship.
-Written by

 Martin Lewison <firstname.lastname@example.org>

 The Racket boldly begins where the Senate crime committee left off!

 See more »

 was assigned to work on the film's screenplay and was considered as a possible director.
 See more